 Testing an Uncle's Faith

 In fact one thing about "A Husband's Confession" which surprised me is that unlike many a movie which is made for TV this doesn't rush to get to the big drama and takes time to build up the various story threads.
-And in truth at one point whilst I could predict where one of the storylines was leading, that one where Evan learns of his illegitimate son, I wasn't entirely sure where the other was going and how it was all going to come together.
+And in truth whilst at one point I could predict where one of the storylines was leading, that one where Evan learns of his illegitimate son, I wasn't entirely sure where the other was going and how it was all going to come together.

 There are some other surprising positives when it comes to "A Husband's Confession" with the acting of JR Bourne, Allie Gonino and Demi Oliver, who plays Gabe, Evans' son, being all a cut above what you usually get in TV movies.
-Yes there is some poor acting elsewhere and some of the dialogue borders on the painful but these three have a more naturalness to their acting which makes this more watchable.
+Yes there is some poor acting elsewhere and some of the dialogue borders on the painful but these three have a naturalness to their acting which makes this more watchable.

 What this all boils down to is that "A Husband's Confession" is slightly different to your run of the mill TV movies and a lot more engaging than I had expected.
 But whilst better than I expected it still has some of the issues which plague TV movies.